canonical-ols/talisker/docs/requests.rst

     my.prefix.requests.myhost.POST.200

-Talisker does not include the url path in the metric name by default, as it could be highly variable, and thus great too many distint metrics.
-But you can override than, and allow a number of path compontents to be included in the name::
+Talisker does not include the url path in the metric name by default, as it could be highly variable, and thus create too many distinct metrics.
+But you can optionally allow a number of path compontents to be included in the name::

     session.get('https://somehost.com/some/url/XXX', metrics_path_len=2)